 CAST OF CHARACTERS:

-Me: wife, mom, writer, freelance translator, former academic librarian, metastatic melanoma patient
+Me: wife, mom, writer, translator, librarian, metastatic melanoma patient

 J: handsome husband, dad, IT guru, guitar and keyboard god, talented chef, home improvement enthusiast, woodworker in training, broadest shoulders in the universe

-Young J: (12), sensitive and principled and brainy, wants to drive Staten Island Ferry some kind of vehicle be a photographer be an aeronautical engineer be a writer/drummer when he grows up, adores reading and writing (almost to the exclusion of meals) and composing music.
+drive Staten Island Ferry some kind of vehicle be a photographer be an aeronautical engineer be a writer/drummer/urban planner when he grows up, adores reading and writing (almost to the exclusion of meals) and composing music.
 Mad about technology, and dreams of future gadgets.
 Loves his little brother something fierce.

-Young A: (9), a feral heartbreaker, enjoys eloquence, loves spreading out the New York City subway map and announcing every single stop to your destination — including transfers.
+Young A: (11), a feral heartbreaker, enjoys eloquence, railfan, loves spreading out the New York City subway map and announcing every single stop to your destination — including transfers.
 He has been typing stories for a while now, and is an absolute slave to his word count.
-He practices piano multiple times every day.
+Practices piano multiple times every day.
 Understands the idea of iambic pentameter.
-Refuses to let his big brother kiss him goodnight, but will spend hours snuggling with his stuffed animals.
+Refuses to let his big brother kiss him goodnight, but will spend hours snuggling with stuffed animals.